TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Name at least three kinds of Javascript errors
+- Name at least three kinds of JavaScript errors.
-- Identify two parts of an error message that help you find where the error originates
+- Identify two parts of an error message that help you find where the error originates.
-- Be able to understand how to research and resolve errors
+- Be able to understand how to research and resolve errors.

 ### The anatomy of an error